Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 # Description
-Using Spark to answer Analytical questions using RDD, Spark SQL and Spark Dataframes
+Using Spark to answer Analytical questions on the MovieLens data set using RDD, Spark SQL and Spark Dataframes executed on Spark-Shell

+## Environment
+* Linux
+* Hadoop
+* Spark-Shell

 ## Analytical Queries
 1. What are the top 10 most viewed movies?